RossTate/stack-switching/proposals/fibers/Explainer.md

 The `fiber.spawn` instruction is analogous to a `call` instruction, the effect of the instruction is to leave on the value stack the return values of the fiber's function.
 However, as with other fibers, the new fiber may suspend; in which case there should be appropriate `event` blocks in the instruction stream enclosing the `fiber.spawn` instruction.

 Notice that only the newly created fiber has access to the reference that identifies the new fiber.
 If it is desired that the parent has access to this the code generator would typically insert a `fiber.suspend` instruction at the start of the function and pass out the `fiber` in an appropriate event description.

-#### `fiber.suspend` Suspend an active fiber

-The `fiber.suspend` instruction takes a fiber as an argument and suspends the fiber.
-The identified fiber must either be the `active` fiber, or a resume ancestor of the active fiber.

-The _root_ ancestor fiber does not have an explicit identifier; and so it may not be suspended.

-The fiber that is suspended is marked `suspended`, and the the immediate resume parent of that fiber becomes the active fiber.

-`fiber.suspend` has two operands: the identity of the fiber being suspended and a description of the event it is signaling: the `event` tag and any arguments to the event.
-The event operands must be on the argument stack.

-Execution of a fiber that issues the `fiber.suspend` instruction will not continue until another fiber issues the appropriate `fiber.resume` instruction.
-In which case, execution of the suspending fiber will continue with the `event` block whose tag was used to resume it.
-In effect, this means that the instructions immediately following the `fiber.suspend` are _unreachable_.

-#### `fiber.resume` Resume a suspended fiber

-The `fiber.resume` instruction takes a fiber as argument, together with an `event` description&mdash;consisting of an event tag and appropriate values, and resumes its execution.

-The `fiber.resume` instruction takes a `suspended` fiber, together with any descendant fibers that were suspended along with it, and resumes its execution.
-The event is used to encode how the resumed fiber should react: for example, whether the fiber's requested information is available, or whether the fiber should enter into cancelation mode.

-A `fiber.resume` instruction may continue in one of two ways: if the resumed fiber returned normally, then execution continues with the next instruction.
-The values on the value stack will match the return signature of the fiber's function&mdash;and will match the signature of the `fiber` reference that was resumed.

-If the resumed fiber suspended itself, then the event tag associated with that `fiber.suspend` instruction is used to determine which of the available `event` blocks should be entered as part of the switch.
-The 'nearest' `event` block whose tag is equal to the supplied event is entered.
-If there is no appropriate `event` block in the execution scope of the fiber being resumed, then the engine _traps_.

-#### `fiber.switch` Switch to a different fiber

-The `fiber.switch` instruction is a combination of a `fiber.suspend` and a `fiber.resume` to an identified fiber.
-This instruction is useful for circumstances where the suspending fiber knows which other fiber should be resumed.

-The `fiber.switch` instruction has three arguments: the identity of the fiber being suspended, the identity of the fiber being resumed and the signaling event.

-Although it may be viewed as being a combination of the two instructions, there is an important distinction also: the signaling event.
-Under the common hierarchical organization, a suspending fiber does not know which fiber will be resumed.
-This means that the signaling event has to be of a form that the fiber's manager is ready to process.
-However, with a `fiber.switch` instruction, the fiber's manager is not informed of the switch and does not need to understand the signaling event.

-This, in turn, means that a fiber manager may be relieved of the burden of communicating between fibers.
-I.e., `fiber.switch` supports a symmetric coroutining pattern.
-However, precisely because the fiber's manager is not made aware of the switch between fibers, it must also be the case that this does not _matter_; in effect, the fiber manager may not directly be aware of any of the fibers that it is managing.

 #### `fiber.retire` Retire a fiber